sufone/layl/README.md

 For developers, you can clone this repo and I recommend using VS Code with [this extension](https://github.com/antfu/i18n-ally).
 Layl uses svelte-i18n.

+Otherwise, please see the folder `src/locales` for original language files.
+Layl just uses 50 lines of text, so translating is super easy.
+Please do translate based on the original English text.

 Languages currently available:

 - Arabic